Lee Kendall

-Lee Mark Kendall (born 8 January 1981) is a Welsh UEFA Pro Licence Football Coach and current First Team Manager at Barry Town United.
+Lee Mark Kendall (born 8 January 1981) is a UEFA Pro Licence Welsh football coach and Wales U21 International.
+He is currently head of goalkeeping at Newport County.

 Career

 Kendall began his playing career in English football, with London-based club Crystal Palace where he also represented Wales at U16, U18, & U21 level.
 He had a loan spell with Barry Town before joining Welsh side Cardiff City in 2000 in a move worth £50,000.
 His only senior appearance for Cardiff was a Football League Trophy tie against Rushden & Diamonds.
 Following his time at Cardiff, Kendall then had a spell at League Two club Shrewsbury Town, before moving into semi-professional football with Welsh Premier League side Haverfordwest County in 2003.

 Kendall who also represented Wales at Under-21 level, signed the longest ever contract in the history of the Welsh Premier League intended to last 5 years in 2005 with then Welsh Premier League side Haverfordwest County, but left two years later to gain Champions League football with Rhyl F.C.
 He later joined fellow Welsh Premier League side Port Talbot Town where he featured in the Europa League.
 Following a season and a half with Port Talbot Town, Kendall left to take up a coaching role with Sheffield United, but later returned to the Welsh Premier League to sign for Neath in June 2011.
 At the end of the 2011–12 season, Kendall announced his decision to end his playing career but later returned to help Prestatyn out of a goalkeeping crisis in December 2012 making three appearances for the club.